mikerochip/ergonomic-cpp/README.md

 ## PowerShell

-PowerShell scripts are used for the BuildSystem.
+PowerShell 7.2 scripts are used for the BuildSystem.

-Definitely becoming a fan of PowerShell instead of Bash since it's cross-platform now!
+Definitely becoming a fan of PowerShell instead of Bash since it's cross-platform and supports M1 ARM as of 7.2!

-* Win: Nothing!
-It's built-in!
+* Win: ```winget install --id Microsoft.Powershell --source winget```
 * Mac: ```brew install --cask powershell```

 # Building and Running